 · At least two complete changes of clothing brought to the center daily.

-· Extra sheets, blankets, diapers, clothing and non perishable foods may be stored at the center in the child’s individual bin, which is provided by the center.
+· Extra sheets, blankets, diapers, clothing, and non perishable foods may be stored at the center in the child’s individual bin, which is provided by the center.

 PRESCHOOL CLASSES – (General Information pertaining to all classes)

-The Pre School Classes offered are Beginners, Early Skills, Pre K. Pre School Class sizes are limited and are taught by a teacher with an assistant teacher (dependent upon enrollment).
+The Pre School Classes offered are Beginners, Early Skills, and Pre K. Pre School Class sizes are limited and are taught by a teacher with an assistant teacher (dependent upon enrollment).